bikabix/SitecoreHabitatTransformer/README.md

     npm install -g gulp

 At the later part of the script will ask you if you wish to run the gulp script which will build the projects and sync Sitecore items via Unicorn.
-To be able to run this you will need to have an empty Sitecore (at the moment 8.2 Update 2) and the corresponding Web Forms for Marketers module installed.
+To be able to run this you will need to have an empty Sitecore (at the moment 8.2 Update 1, i.e. rev.161115) and the corresponding Web Forms for Marketers module installed.
 I recommend using [Sitecore Instance Manager](https://github.com/Sitecore/Sitecore-Instance-Manager) to install your local Sitecore instance.
 Keep a note at the host name used as the powershell script will ask for it when running.

 ## Usage
 You need Windows Powershell and make sure you have the priviledge to execute a powershell script.
 Then follow the steps below: